Table of Contents

-As you know, numerous detox programs are widely promoted that include IV chelation therapy, juicing, massage, footbaths, saunas, and so on.
+As you know, numerous detox programs are widely promoted that include IV chelation therapy, juicing, massage, footbaths, saunas, supplements, and so on.
 Many of these programs are very helpful depending on your detox goals.

 However, as seen in Detox the Body, targeted nutrition is the most effective means to remove toxins that are deeply stored in the tissues throughout the mind and body.
 At the same time, targeted nutrition provides the “protective nutrients” that are the most powerful for the elimination of toxic elements upon exposure.